Professional Indemnitiy for Digital Professions

 Examination of whether and to what extent the freelancer is obliged to pay compensation.

 Compensation for Damages

 In the event of a justified claim for compensation, payment of the compensation (up to the agreed sum insured minus any agreed deductible).

 Professional Defence Against Compensation Claims (at the Expense of the Insurer)

 So-called “passive legal expenses insurance” (see also point 12): Defence (i.e. out-of-court or court disputes) against unjustified or excessive claims for compensation as well as warnings or omissions.
 If necessary, professional indemnity insurance will also cover a liability-related legal dispute for you in the event of a damage event and assumes all procedural costs incurred (lawyer, court, expert, and witness costs).

 This also applies to possible criminal proceedings (criminal legal protection).

 Minimise the Entrepreneurial Risk of First-party Claims

-With the included first-party claims insurance and the optional First-Party Cyber and Data Risks Insurance (FPC) add-on, professional indemnity insurance significantly reduces the entrepreneurial risk for digital occupations.
+With the included first-party claims insurance and the two optional add-ons First-Party Cyber and Data Risks Insurance (FPC) and Engineering Activities (ENG), professional indemnity insurance significantly reduces the entrepreneurial risk for digital professions.